Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Numerical experiments

-We will compare the EnKU with Kalman gain $\hat K = \hat \Sigma_{XY}\hat\Sigma_{YY}^\dagger$ estimated from the sample covariances $\hat \Sigma$ to two other affine updates used in likelihood-free Bayesian inversion.
-First, we will compare to the non-stochastic (meaning independent of $y$) square-root choice
+For the posterior approximation in Equation \eqref{eq:posterior_pred_affine}, we will compare the EnKU, with Kalman gain $\hat K = \hat \Sigma_{XY}\hat\Sigma_{YY}^\dagger$ estimated from the sample covariances $\hat \Sigma$, to two other affine updates used in likelihood-free Bayesian inversion.
+First, we will compare to the non-stochastic choice,